 Chaumont sur Loire contributed by Christina Román from Explore now or never

 The fairytale castle of Chaumont-sur-Loire in the Loire Valley is famous for its annual international fall garden festival.
-While the gardens here are beautiful any time of the year, the international garden festival takes place between April and November annually and you won’t want to miss it!
+The international garden festival takes place between April and November annually and you won’t want to miss it!
 The permanent gardens are open all year round, however, and are also worth a visit when combined with a tour of the beautiful castle.

-During the festival, garden designers the world over compete to design one of the 30 featured themed gardens on the 80 acres of grounds here, with unique installations that combine gardens and art.
+During the festival, garden designers of the world compete to design one of the 30 featured themed gardens.
+Within the 80 acres of grounds here, it includes unique installations that combine gardens and art.
 You’ll wander down a path into unique garden “rooms”.
 In summer, candelight illuminates the garden at night for a particularly magical experience.

 Chaumont-sur-Loire is located in a town of the same name along the Loire River, not far from Tours.
-Known for its historic walls and perch high above the river, you’ll see its towers peaking out of the forest as you wind your way up a hill behind the town.
+Known for its historic walls and perch high above the river, you’ll see its towers peaking out of the forest.
+At the same time, you’ll wind your way up a hill behind the town.